 Veronika: OK, so music speaks to our most primal parts?

 Buzz: I think so.

 Buzz: Look at the way children are born.
-Children are born as barbarians and they have to be civilized.
-I mean, it’s Lord of the Files if there are no adults around.
+Children are born as barbarians, and they have to be civilized.
+I mean, it’s Lord of the Flies if there are no adults around.
 We have to be taught how to be nice.
 We’re not inherently nice.
-When you look at a four-year old or a five-year old, they are cavemen.
+When you look at a four-year-old or a five-year-old, they are cavemen.

 Veronika: And when we grow up, are we still cavemen?